 Silver Metal Clay aka Precious Metal Clay or PMC has not been around that long.
 It came to the US around 1996.
 It’s pretty amazing stuff!
 The short version is this: Silver metal clay is fine particles of silver (think powdered metal) mixed with an organic binder & water.
 You work with it like clay.
 You can roll it out, texture it, cut it, paste pieces together, and so much more.
 When you fire it in a kiln the binder burns off and you’re left with your pure silver piece. (or whatever metal clay you started with.)
 By 2013-2014 metal was available in a sorts of base metal alloys; different colors of bronze, steel, copper.

 Pure Silver aka Fine Silver, one of the precious metals, is the easiest to work with in terms of the firing process so even though it’s a bit pricey it is a great introduction to the world of metal clay.
 Working with metal clay is bit tricky at first until you learn the basics.
-At Heart and Stone we offer both basic and advanced classes.
-Once you learn the basics you can continue your journey in open studio and go on to a variety of advanced classes.
+I'm currently teaching Silver Clay in a Day at Elsie Kaye Glassworks.

 I have been blown away by some of the work coming out of our Metal Clay Classes.
 The atmosphere in the studio when class is going on can be pretty electrifying.
 It’s one of my very favorite times at Heart and Stone whether I’m teaching or whether it’s one of our other great Certified Metal Clay Instructors.